cristobaltapia/dptrp1-virtual-printer/Readme.md

 # Virtual printer for Sony digital paper (DPT-RP1)

+_This repository has been archieved.
+I made a new implementation in [dptrp1-cups](https://github.com/cristobaltapia/dptrp1-cups)_

 A simple virtual printer that prints directly to your Sony DPT-RP1 through wifi or bluetooth.

 ## Requirements